 The historical financial information of Playboy as of September 30, 2020 was derived from the unaudited financial statements of Playboy as of and for the nine months ended September 30, 2020, which are included elsewhere in this prospectus.
 The historical financial information of MCAC as of September 30, 2020 was derived from the unaudited financial statements of MCAC as of and for the nine months ended September 30, 2020, which are included elsewhere in this prospectus.
-The historical financial information of Playboy for the year ended December 31, 2019 was derived from Playboy's unaudited pro forma consolidated statement of operations for the year ended December 31, 2019 which combines Playboy's audited consolidated statement of operations and Yandy's audited statement of operations for the year ended December 31, 2019, each as included elsewhere in this prospectus, giving pro forma effect to the acquisition of Yandy by Playboy as if it had occurred on January 1, 2019.
+The historical financial information of Playboy for the year ended December 31, 2019 was derived from Playboy's unaudited pro forma consolidated statement of operations for the year ended December 31, 2019 which combines Playboy's audited consolidated statement of operations and Yandy's audited statement of operations for the year ended December 31, 2019.
+The historical financial information of MCAC was derived from the audited financial statements of MCAC for the period from November 12, 2019 (inception) through December 31, 2019, which are included elsewhere in this prospectus.
 The historical financial information of MCAC was derived from the audited financial statements of MCAC for the period from November 12, 2019 (inception) through December 31, 2019, which are included elsewhere in this prospectus.
 This information should be read together with Playboy's and MCAC's audited financial statements and related notes, "Management's Discussion and Analysis of Financial Condition and Results of Operations of MCAC," "Management's Discussion and Analysis of Financial Condition and Results of Operations of Playboy" and other financial information included elsewhere in this prospectus.